 In this exchange with investigators, Cuomo denied that he made certain comments to Bennett.
 However, Cuomo talked extensively about this same conversation with Bennett, publicly to present his side of the interaction during his taped apology that was broadcast on national news platforms, which exposed private details of her past to anyone who was watching:

 Charlotte worked in my office last year as an assistant….
 She identified herself to me as a survivor of sexual assault….
 I did ask her questions I don't normally ask people.
 I did ask her how she was doing and how she was feeling.
 And I did ask questions to try to see if she had positive supportive dating relationships….
-I have heard Charlotte and her lawyer and I understand what they are saying, but they read into comments that I made and draw inferences that I never meant.
+I have heard Charlotte and her lawyer, and I understand what they are saying, but they read into comments that I made and draw inferences that I never meant.
 They ascribe motives I never had.
 And simply put, they heard things that I just didn't say.
 Charlotte, I want you to know that I am truly and deeply sorry…. (nbcnewyork.com 2021)

 Cuomo used his position of power to respond on national television with his interpretation of the victim’s narrative.
 Speaking directly to the victim, in front of the public demonstrated Cuomo’s fearless power, once again, as he chose to publicly expose her former experience with sexual assault.
 Cuomo’s narrative cast himself as a hero who was trying to help this victim recover from a traumatic experience, and without directly saying so, he informed the public that the victim turned his efforts to help her against him, causing him to now be her victim of false accusations.
 Cuomo’s narrative also asserted that others were creating a false narrative about him and “ascribing false motives” that he never had.
 That is, he was creating a narrative about his victim’s false narrative.